Jauwwad/Jauwwad/README.md

 - 🌱 Currently mastering **Python**, **SQL**, and **Machine Learning** concepts.
 - 💼 Participated in the **Eminence Program**, building interpersonal and professional skills like communication, team collaboration, and public speaking.
 - 🌍 Contributed to the **Global Carnival Event**, enriching my experience in teamwork and event organization.
-- 📖 Balancing academics with consistent new skills learning.
+- 📖 Balancing academics with consistent skills learning.

 ---